Blazemeter/taurus/site/dat/docs/JMeter.md

 Note that `timeout` also sets duration assertion that will mark response failed if response time was more than timeout.

+### Requests

+Request objects can be of two kinds:
+1. Plain HTTP requests
+2. Logic blocks that allow user to control execution flow of test session.

-### HTTP Requests
+#### HTTP Requests
 The base element for requests scenario is HTTP Request.
-In its simpliest form it contains just URL as string:
+In its simplest form it contains just the URL as string:

 ```yaml
 ---